-While the Tour de France yellow jersey is one of sport’s most fabled prizes, there is more than just prestige up for grabs at the 107th edition of the race.
+While the Tour de France yellow jersey is one of sport’s most fabled prizes, there was more than just prestige up for grabs at the 108th edition of the race this year.

 Riders can earn money from all the main prizes, as well as on categorised climbs, intermediate sprints or even just finishing within the first 160 classified riders in the race.

 All Tour de France teams have different formulas for sharing the prize money, but usually it’s put into a pot and divided between every rider (and often staff) on the team at the end of the race.
 Cycling is a team sport with individual winners, after all.

 Here’s how the 2021 Tour de France prize money was broken down.

 The winner of every stage earned €11,000 in 2021, as well as a place on the podium at the end of the day.